 Many people have that love-hate relationship with carbs, enjoying their delicious taste but feeling guilty about consuming them.
-As a controversial topic when it comes to weight loss and overall health, it's not the carbs themselves that are the problem, but rather the quantity and quality of carbs consumed and how they impact on our metabolism.
+As a controversial topic regarding weight loss and overall health, it's not the carbs themselves that are the problem, but rather the quantity and quality of carbs consumed and how they impact our metabolism.

-While we know that consuming too many refined carbs, such as white bread, pasta, and sugary snacks, can lead to weight gain, slow metabolism, and other health problems.
-Most of us are guilty of this.
-In fact, according to this study, low-quality carbs still account for 42% of daily calories, while high-quality carbs — such as whole grains and fruits — only account for 9%.
+While we know that consuming too many refined carbs, such as white bread, pasta, and sugary snacks, may lead to weight gain, and may cause other health problems, most of us are guilty of this.
+In fact, according to this study (1), low-quality carbs still account for 42% of daily calories, while high-quality carbs — such as whole grains and fruits — only account for 9%.

 But, there are ways you can 'carb' in a beneficial way!
 Let's dive in